Stevie played guitar on the B-side of this single. Clark recorded Rough Edges 3 times, but Stevie only played on this version.

 "Long Ride Home"

-Limited to 1000 copies and released to coincide with Marc Benno’s 2005 Japan tour, this is the previously unreleased album recorded for A&M records in 1973 which features SRV and Doyle Bramhall.
+Limited to 1000 copies and released in Japan in 2005 to coincide with Marc Benno’s 2005 Japanese tour, this is the previously unreleased album recorded for A&M records in 1973 which features SRV and Doyle Bramhall.

 "Travelin’ On Europa"